 Under the Chicago ordinance, the following requirements pertain to a landlord holding a security deposit:

-- Landlord must give a tenant a receipt indicating the amount of such security deposit, the name of the person receiving it and, in the case of the agent, the name of the landlord for whom such security deposit is received, the date on which it is received, and a description of the dwelling unit.
+- The landlord must give a tenant a receipt indicating the amount of such security deposit, the name of the person receiving it and, in the case of the agent, the name of the landlord for whom such security deposit is received, the date on which it is received, and a description of the dwelling unit.
 The receipt shall be signed by the person receiving the security deposit.
-Failure to comply with this subsection shall entitle the tenant to immediate return of security deposit
+Failure to comply with this subsection shall entitle the tenant to immediate return of the security deposit

 - Certain exceptions apply for electronic funds transfer;

 - A landlord must pay interest on a deposit held more than 6 months, see below within 30 days after the end of each 12-month period; and

 - A successor owner or landlord becomes responsible for the security deposit